Frequently Asked Questions

 Shipping & Delivery

 Orders placed before 12:00 PM Eastern Standard Time, Monday through Friday, ship the same business day.
 Orders after 12 PM EST ship the next business day.
 Weekend orders ship Monday.
-Same-day processing is standard — there's no rush surcharge.
+Same-day processing is standard — there is no rush surcharge.
+Your job doesn't stall waiting on plans.
 See our same-day shipping page for the full schedule.

-We offer four UPS service levels: UPS Ground (free on orders $29+, 1–5 business days), UPS 3-Day Select (3 business days), UPS 2nd Day Air (2 business days), and UPS Next Day Air (next business day).
-Combining same-day processing with Next Day Air means your prints can arrive the next business day anywhere in the contiguous US.
+Four UPS service levels: UPS Ground (free on orders $29+, 1–5 business days), UPS 3-Day Select (3 business days), UPS 2nd Day Air (2 business days), and UPS Next Day Air (next business day).
+Combining same-day processing with Next Day Air means your prints can arrive the next business day anywhere in the contiguous US — order before noon, delivered tomorrow.

 All 50 US states via UPS.
 East Coast destinations typically arrive in 1–2 business days via Ground.
 West Coast typically 4–5 business days.
 Alaska and Hawaii are served via UPS but may have longer transit times.
 We do not currently ship internationally.